Pelican Island National Wildlife Refuge: Recent threats

 During the 1960s, Pelican Island was threatened by attempts to sell the surrounding wetlands and islands to developers.
 Local citizens led a fight to protect Pelican Island by stopping the sale of the wetlands.
 The Indian River Area Preservation League, formed by local citrus growers, commercial fishermen, and sportsmen, joined with Florida Audubon Society to convince the State to include the islands as a part of the refuge.

 "Later in 1963, Pelican Island was designated as a National Historic Landmark by the Secretary of the Interior because of its status as the first federal area set aside specifically to protect wildlife."

-In 1968, Florida agreed to expand to include nearly 5000 acres (20 km²) of mangrove islands and other submerged lands.
-And then in 1970, Pelican Island became the smallest wilderness area in the National Wilderness Preservation System.
-Since, the refuge has gained over 500 acres (2 km²) through purchases, management agreements, and conservation easements to provide a buffer against encroaching development and also to be a link to the Archie Carr National Wildlife Refuge.
+In 1968, Florida agreed to expand to include nearly 5000 acres (20 km2) of mangrove islands and other submerged lands.
+In 1970, Pelican Island became the smallest wilderness area in the National Wilderness Preservation System at 3 acres.
+Since, the refuge has gained over 500 acres (2 km2) through purchases, management agreements, and conservation easements to provide a buffer against encroaching development and also to be a link to the Archie Carr National Wildlife Refuge.
 Pelican Island National Wildlife Refuge was added to the list of wetlands of international importance under the Ramsar Convention signed in 1971.

 Today, Pelican Island is also threatened by shoreline development.
 Shoreline development has many negative impacts associated with it.
 Shoreline development can reduce the water quality by increasing the runoff of sediments, fertilizers, and pesticides.
 These runoffs will cause decline in water quality, and this can directly affect the food base that sustains the island's nesting bird colonies.
 Waterfront development will also lead to more boat traffic.
 This extra boat traffic will also negatively affect the birds on the coast.
 Not only this, development of the shorelines of Pelican Island will permanently flaw the pristine character of this unique National Historic Landmark.